 Preventing cognitive decline and dementia could avoid much emotional pain, financial burdening, and other problems.
 Because alcohol is good for the brain, drinking it in moderation may be one way to avoid dementia

-Source: Reas, E., et al. Moderate, regular alcohol consumption is associated with higher cognitive function in older community-dwelling adults.
-J Prev Alzheimers Dis, 2016, 3(2), 105-113.
+Reas, E., et al. Moderate, regular alcohol consumption is associated with higher cognitive function in older community-dwelling adults.
+J Prev Alzhei Dis, 2016, 3(2), 105-113.

-*The Rancho Bernardo Study is a prospective study of adults in a southern California community.
+*The Rancho Bernardo Study is a study over time of adults in a southern California community.
 It began in 1972 with 6,629 residents.
-Today, about 1,800 are still followed
+Today, about 1,800 are still followed.